MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-blazor-server.md

 - Store your application secret in user secrets storage
 - Update your appsettings.json with the client-id, tenant-id, and others.

 .NET Tools extend the capabilities of the dotnet CLI command.
-To learn more about .NET Tools, see [.NET Tools](/dotnet/core/tools/global-tools).
+To learn more, see [.NET Tools](/dotnet/core/tools/global-tools).

 For more information on user secrets storage, see [safe storage of app secrets during development](/aspnet/core/security/app-secrets).